11matt556/DSP-ReusableMetadata/README.md

  - Consumption
 	- Consumption of other cluster addresses no longer count against your net total of Metadata.
 This allows you to start every new cluster seed with your maximum amount of metadata, no matter how much has been spent in previous saved games.
+	- Does not use the property file for the Consumption value of the current cluster.
+This addresses a vanilla bug that causes Metadata to be lost in some cases, but has some additional effects (See version 1.0.1 change note)

  - Production (Optional)
 	- Only the best Metadata values from each of your cluster seeds is counted when `useHighestProductionOnly` is enabled.
 Metadata can be thought of as a 'high score' when this is enabled.